 A point cloud generated in RealityCapture overnight in preview mode

-We had barely finished when the sun set and everything fell into total and complete darkness.
+We had barely finished when the sunset and everything fell into total and complete darkness.
 Our batteries lasted just long enough for us to gather our gear, say our goodbyes and make our way back to the car.
 It was only while driving back that we noticed that our car headlights were the only source of light for the entire journey.
 The villages we had passed before were now shrouded in the deep, dark night with only the occasional light bulb flickering from a storefront.
 Even more striking was the sight of women returning from the market, often completely alone, walking down anonymous roads through total darkness.

 That night, we loaded our photos from day one into RealityCapture running on a laptop and aligned images using the preview mode.
-By the next morning we had a point cloud that clearly showed us which areas we had covered well and which areas we needed to take more photos of.
-Preview mode is incredible useful in the field but what was particularly impressive was the sheer volume of photos that we aligned and how quickly RealityCapture gave us a result.
+By the next morning, we had a point cloud that clearly showed us which areas we had covered well and which areas we needed to take more photos of.
+Preview mode is incredibly useful in the field but what was particularly impressive was the sheer volume of photos that we aligned and how quickly RealityCapture gave us a result.

 Powered by sunlight – the M-KOPA Solar kit

 When we returned to the farmstead on day two we interviewed our host family about the solar panel they had installed on their roof.
 They told us that they had become customers of a Kenyan company called M-Kopa Solar, which offers a solar power kit that comes with a rechargeable flashlight and can power three household light bulbs, a television, a radio and a hub to charge 5 volt USB devices like mobile phones on a single day’s charge of sunlight.
 They told us how these basic amenities had changed their lives, how they felt more connected to the outside world, how their kids could study in the evening without inhaling toxic kerosene smoke and how the trip home from the market was less daunting with a flashlight.